Submanifold Sparse Convolutional Networks for Automated 3D Segmentation of Kidneys and Kidney Tumours in Computed Tomography: Results

 \subsection{Computational Performance}

-Details of the computational performance of the low-resolution and high-resolution networks are given in Table~\ref{tab:computational_performance} when using a CPU compared to a set of different GPUs.
+Details of the computational performance of the low-resolution and high-resolution networks are given in Tab.~\ref{tab:computational_performance} when using a CPU compared to a set of different GPUs.
 The Sparse U-Net results use depth-wise convolutions on GPU, leveraging a custom CUDA kernel from an extended MinkowskiEngine implementation (\url{https://github.com/shwoo93/MinkowskiEngine}); however, this implementation lacks CPU support, so for CPU inference, all depth-wise convolutions were converted into MinkowskiEngine's built-in channel-wise convolutions, yielding the same predictions but being less efficient on GPU.
 For the high-resolution case, since a scan may be divided into $K$ disconnected components that are processed independently , the reported results first sum the metric (inference time or VRAM) across all components of each scan, then take the average across all scans.

-As shown in Table~\ref{tab:computational_performance}, dense models frequently ran out of memory, especially at higher resolutions and batch sizes.
-In configurations where both models ran successfully, \textbf{the sparse U-Net achieved reductions in inference time ranging from approximately 33\% to 60\%, and VRAM usage was consistently lower, typically by a factor of 2 to 4.} These results were consistent across both low- and high-resolution settings and across various GPUs, including V100 and A100 architectures.
+As shown in Tab.~\ref{tab:computational_performance}, dense models frequently ran out of memory, especially at higher resolutions and batch sizes.
+In configurations where both models ran successfully, the sparse U-Net achieved reductions in inference time ranging from approximately 33\% to 60\%, and VRAM usage was consistently lower, typically by a factor of 2 to 4.
+These results were consistent across both low- and high-resolution settings and across various GPUs, including V100 and A100 architectures.
 The much smaller memory usage makes it possible to perform the segmentation in 3D at full resolution.
+Table~\ref{tab:computational_performance} also includes the two external baselines.
+Across the full set of GPU configurations, nnU-Net is the most computationally demanding baseline: it runs out of memory on the V100 16\,GB card and, on both A100 GPUs, requires substantially more inference time and VRAM than our sparse model due to dense overlapping sliding-window inference with $128^3$ patches.
+In contrast, SegVol runs on all tested GPUs and uses the least VRAM (approximately 2\,GB, nearly independent of GPU type) thanks to its fixed $32{\times}256{\times}256$ sliding-window design, but it remains slower than our sparse model and, as shown in the previous section, it is markedly less accurate for lesion segmentation.
+The trends for our architecture-matched sparse and dense U-Nets are also consistent across CPU and GPU settings: the sparse implementation is systematically faster and more memory-efficient, while the dense implementation exhibits frequent OOM failures, especially on the V100 and in batch-size-2 configurations.